DasithEdirisinghe/glb2usdz/README.md

       }
 ```

-* Then SQS will trigger the lambda function
+* SQS will trigger the lambda function

+* Configure and setup the AWS resources according to the above architecture

 ## Using <glb2usdz>